appsngen/appsngen-cli/README.md

 `appsngen phonegap access [authToken]` - recive access token to work with PhoneGap Build service.

 `appsngen widget create <name> [path]` - generate basic project structure with given name (if path is specified, then generate project at given path).
+Constrains for widget name:
-Max length of widget name is 50 characters.
+* max length is 50 characters
+* name shouldn't be empty (or consist only of whitespaces)
+* should consist of latin letters, numbers or secial characters: ".", "-", "_".
+* should be unique within organization

 `appsngen widget build [widget_name] [options]` - build native appliaction for the specified platform (default value: `browser`), if name is specified then run command in `widget_name` folder.
  * `--ios, --android, --browser` - build application for ios, android and browser platform respectively